mohd-raza/Cat_or_Dog-Prediction/README.md

 # Cat or Dog Prediction

-A Simple Cat or Dog Prediction Project where the user provides in a image of the Cat or Dog.
+A Simple Cat or Dog Prediction Project where the user provides in an image of the Cat or Dog.

 With the help of Convulution Neural Network Model the classification becomes more accurate.